 Botox is a fast and effective treatment against wrinkles.
 It’s been used safely for decades, but like any treatment, it does come with possible side effects and long-term effects.

-Related Article: It seems like every day we’re hearing out the latest anti-aging ingredient in skincare.
+Related Article: It seems like every day, we hear about the latest anti-aging ingredient in skincare.
 But when we hear about a topical ingredient that’s been compared to Botox, we have to stop and listen.
 If you’re a fan of Korean beauty products, you’ve probably already heard about sodium deoxycholate.
 But just in case you haven’t, anything with this ingredient may be worth trying.
 Learn more about sodium deoxycholate, how it works, and why it may just be the topical equivalent of Botox.

 Read Next: